DianZzzz/DianZzzz.github.io/_finance/CFA/Institutional-Wealth-Management.md

 - Take opposite (long and short) positions in similar or related equities having divergent valuations while attempting to maintain a near net zero portfolio exposure to the market.
 - Typically utilize leverage
 - Typically deliver return profiles that lower but less volatile than those of many other hedge strategy areas.
+- More useful for portfolio allocation during periods of non-trending or declining markets
 ### Volatility Strategies

 - Through simple exchange-traded options: The maturity of such options typically extends to no more than two years.
 The longer-dated options will have more absolute exposure to volatility levels than shorter-dated options, but the shorter-dated options will exhibit more delta sensitivity to price changes.